#1 Best Fair Plan Home Insurance Alternatives

 FAIR Plans were created in response to the urban riots and civil unrest of the 1960s.
 During this period, widespread property damage made it challenging for homeowners in affected areas to find insurance.
 To address this issue, the federal government required states to establish FAIR Plans as a condition for insurers to access federal riot reinsurance.
 These plans were designed to provide basic property insurance to underserved areas and ensure that all homeowners could protect their investments, regardless of risk factors.

-FAIR Plans are funded by private insurance companies that operate within the state.
+FAIR Plans are funded by private property insurance companies that operate within the state.
 These insurers share the financial responsibility for the program, including its profits, losses, and expenses, based on their market share.
 To qualify for a FAIR Plan, homeowners must meet specific eligibility requirements, which vary by state.
 Typically, applicants need to:

 Once accepted, homeowners can access basic property insurance coverage.
 However, FAIR Plans often come with limitations compared to standard homeowners insurance policies.